lino-framework/lino/docs/admin/ApacheHttpAuth.rst

 Configure Apache for HTTP authentication
 ========================================

 Here is how I configured Apache using basic HTTP authentication for the demo sites.
-In a production site you'll of course use more secure authentication methods.
+In a production site you'll probably use more secure authentication methods.
 My source was http://httpd.apache.org/docs/2.0/howto/auth.html.

 Create a local directory for the flatfile user database::